Jack-Works/async-call-rpc/README.md

 ## Cautions

 -   NOT support ECMAScript 5 (ES6 `Proxy` is the core of this library)
 -   This package is shipping ECMAScript 2018 syntax (including `async function`).
-You need to use a transformer to transpile to ES6.
--   The default configuration is not standard JSON RPC (with a small extension to help easy using in JavaScript).
-But you can [switch on the "strict" mode](https://jack-works.github.io/async-call/async-call-rpc.asynccallstrictjsonrpc.html)
 -   The async generator mode might leak memory on the server.
 Use it by your caution.
 -   NOT support JSON RPC 1.0